Louis Malle

 Italy

-Spine: #672 Editions: DVD, Blu-ray
+Spine: #672 Editions: DVD, Blu-Ray

-In the late 1940s, the incandescent Hollywood star Ingrid Bergman found herself so moved by the revolutionary neorealist films of Roberto Rossellini that she sent the director a letter, introducing herself and offering her talents.
+In the late 1940s, the incandescent Hollywood star Ingrid Bergman found herself so stirred by the revolutionary neorealist films of Roberto Rossellini that she sent the director a letter, introducing herself and offering her talents.

 Josef von Sternberg